A new Hudson River trail.

 Please keep pets leashed at all times and clean up after them.
 Please stay on marked trails.

 All parking for the Hudson River Brickyard Trail is located at Kingston Point Beach.
 From the beach, pedestrians take a short wood-chipped path and bicyclists ride on Delaware Ave. to North Street.
-The trail route passes the Hutton Brickyard property along North Street and joins with the newly constructed portion of the trail at the future park.
+The trail route passes the Hutton Brickyard property along North Street and joins with the newly constructed portion of the trail at the new state park.
 The new off-road segment follows the shoreline into East Kingston.

 Summer hours (April 1 – Oct.
 31): 6 a.m. – 8 p.m.
 Gates close promptly at 8 p.m.